FairWorkly/FairWorkly/agent-service/README.md

 # edit .env so OPENAI_API_KEY has a real value
 ```

+Configuration such as LLM mode, FAISS paths, and prompt defaults lives in `config.yaml`.
+Adjust the YAML (e.g., `model_params.deployment_mode_llm`) to switch between OpenAI, HuggingFace, or local models.

 ## Run

 Start the FastAPI server with Uvicorn via Poetry: